Infant Safe Haven Laws - Florida

 Citation: Ann.
 Stat. § 383.50

-Each emergency medical services station or fire station staffed with full-time firefighters, emergency medical technicians, or paramedics shall accept any newborn infant left with a firefighter, emergency medical technician, or paramedic.
+Each emergency medical services station or fire station staffed with full-time firefighters, emergency medical technicians, or paramedics shall accept any infant surrendered to a firefighter, emergency medical technician, or paramedic, or surrendered in an infant safety device.
 They shall consider these actions as implied consent to and shall take the following actions:

-• Arrange for the immediate transportation of the newborn infant to the nearest hospital having emergency services
+• Arrange for the immediate transportation of the infant to the nearest hospital having emergency services

-Each hospital shall admit and provide all necessary emergency services and care to any newborn infant left with the hospital in accordance with this section.
-The hospital or any of its licensed health-care professionals shall consider these actions as implied consent for treatment, and a hospital accepting physical custody of a newborn infant has implied consent to perform all necessary emergency services and care.
+Each hospital shall admit and provide all necessary emergency services and care to any infant left with the hospital in accordance with this section.
+The hospital or any of its licensed health-care professionals shall consider these actions as implied consent for treatment, and a hospital accepting physical custody of an infant has implied consent to perform all necessary emergency services and care.

-Upon admitting a newborn infant, the hospital shall immediately contact a local licensed child-placing agency or alternatively contact the statewide central abuse hotline for the name of a licensed child-placing agency for purposes of transferring physical custody of the newborn infant.
-The hospital shall notify the licensed child-placing agency that a newborn infant has been left with the hospital and approximately when the licensed child-placing agency can take physical custody of the child.
-In cases where there is actual or suspected child abuse or neglect, the hospital or any of its licensed health-care professionals shall report the actual or suspected child abuse or neglect in accordance with statute in lieu of contacting a licensed child-placing agency.
+Upon admitting an infant, the hospital shall immediately contact a local licensed child-placing agency or alternatively contact the statewide central abuse hotline for the name of a licensed child-placing agency for purposes of transferring physical custody of the infant.
+The hospital shall notify the licensed child-placing agency that an infant has been left with the hospital and approximately when the licensed child-placing agency can take physical custody of the infant.
+In cases where there is actual or suspected child abuse or neglect, the hospital or any of its medical staff or licensed health-care professionals shall report the actual or suspected child abuse or neglect in accordance with statute in lieu of contacting a licensed child-placing agency.

 Immunity for the Provider